linux-system-roles/podman/README.md

 whatever is the default used by the `containers.podman.podman_image` module.
 You can override this on a per-spec basis using `validate_certs`.

+### podman_prune_images

+Boolean - default is `false` - by default, the role will not prune unused images when removing quadlets and other resources.
+Set this to `true` to tell the role to remove unused images when cleaning up.

 ## Variables Exported by the Role

 ### podman_version